-- Testing Continuity – the screen will show 1 or OL (open loop) is the test is not detected.
+- Testing Continuity – The screen will show 1 or OL (open loop) if the circuit being tested is not detected.
 Meaning to say there is no continuity.
 Otherwise, there is no route for electric current to flow from the probe to probe.

 What is Infinite Resistance on a Multimeter?